 With a Root Server, you get a whole server with its own operating system and full root access.
-Of course, this is on a cloud platform, so a Root Server is a virtual machine rather than a physical one – but it comes with all the flexibility and performance you’d get from a physical box.
+Of course, this is on a cloud platform, so a Root Server is a virtual machine rather than a physical one.
+But it still comes with all the flexibility and performance you’d get from a physical box.

 Shared hosting is a web hosting solution where each customer receives a portion of server hardware to run their website or application.
-Shared hosting is often the most economical way to get a project online, because the service provider houses multiple customers on a single web server, resulting in lower costs overall.
+When it comes to shared hosting vs cloud hosting, shared hosting is often the most cost-effective way to get a project online – the service provider houses multiple customers on a single web server, resulting in lower costs overall.

 This might not be an issue for sites and applications with minimal requirements or low visitor numbers, but when it comes to running intensive, business-critical processes, many users find that shared hosting isn’t up to snuff.

-The reason shared hosting isn’t suitable for intensive applications?
-In a word: contention.
+Why isn't shared hosting suitable for intensive applications?
+In a word, contention.
 The full power of the hardware will always be pulled in several directions at once, with different websites and applications in constant competition for processing power.

 Imagine one customer on a shared platform gets a sudden spike in traffic.
 Luckily, other websites on the same server are quiet, so some resources can be allocated to cope with the extra visitors.
 But what happens when several websites are popular at once?

-The server only has a finite amount of resources to parcel out, so intensive applications will regularly struggle to get what they need.
+A shared server only has a finite amount of resources to share out, so will struggle with intensive applications.
 The end result is inconsistent performance, slow loading times and a shoddy experience for the end-user.
-If your website is a major source of leads or sales, this presents a serious shortcoming.
+If your website is a major source of leads or sales, this can be a serious shortcoming.

 Even with high contention, shared hosting can still use sophisticated technology to provide decent performance, at least for sites with low or medium requirements.
-But the fact remains: demanding sites will never get predictable, consistently high performance on anything other than a dedicated platform.
+But still, demanding sites will never get reliable, consistently high performance on anything other than a dedicated platform.